spookylukey/django-htmx-patterns/approach.rst

 I also strongly recommend starting from **function based views**, and not class based views.
-There are `many excellent reasons to always use function based views <https://spookylukey.github.io/django-views-the-right-way/>`_, especially when we are talking about views that are generating HTML, but if you are doing HTMX there are even more.
-To see and extract good HTMX patterns, you need:
+There are `many excellent reasons to always use function based views <https://spookylukey.github.io/django-views-the-right-way/>`_, especially when we are talking about views that are generating HTML, but if you are doing htmx there are even more.
+To see and extract good htmx patterns, you need:

 1. To be able see the complete control flow
 2. To be able to re-arrange the control flow

 Using CBVs will seriously hinder you in both these.

-In my experience so far, the best patterns for using HTMX are likely to be project specific.
-In addition, while both Django and HTMX are mature, the best patterns to use for the combination of these two is still an area for growth and needs refining.
+In my experience so far, the best patterns for using htmx are likely to be project specific.
+In addition, while both Django and htmx are mature, the best patterns to use for the combination of these two is still an area for growth and needs refining.
 So for now I’m suggesting that if you like anything you see in this repo, you should: